acidburn0zzz/Archlabs-Pipemenus/README.md

 Destination :

-content of this github needs to be placed in  (including folders)
+content of this github needs to be placed in

 	/usr/bin